resbaz/nectar-cloud-lessons/Planning/lesson_II.md

-#Lesson II: Your free computer: up and running (25 - 35 min)
+#Lesson II: Your free computer: up and running

 ##Learning objectives